 Subjects with major protocol deviations will be identified (per period of the study) to determine whether they will be excluded from any of the analysis populations.
 This will take place during the pre-analysis data review meeting prior to database lock.
-The following have been identified as the major protocol deviations.

-The categories for the major deviations will include, but are not limited to the deviations presented in Table 21.
+The categories for the major deviations will include, but are not limited to the deviations presented in Table 16.

-Table 21: Definition of Major Protocol Deviations
+Table 16: Definition of Major Protocol Deviations

 Category Description Mis-randomization Being administered the wrong product according to the randomization schedule.
-Mis-use of product Confinement: Use of any nicotine or tobacco-containing product other than the assigned product, using the product distribution log.
-Ambulatory: Non-compliance in the THS 2.2 Menthol and SA arms will be defined for each period.
-Non-compliance is based on product use reported in the product use diary for periods 2-4, as any of the following occurrences: - Use of more than 2 CC in a single day during the period - Average product use from Day 1 in each period through the end of the period is more than 0.5 CC per day.
-Violation Duration of 24 hour collection Violation of inclusion/exclusion criteria.
-Start and end times not within the 30 min window.
+Product compliance Confinement: Use of any nicotine or tobacco-containing product other than the assigned product, using the product distribution log.
+Exhaled CO breath test >10 ppm for subjects from the SA arm starting from Day 2.
+Ambulatory: Non compliance in the THS 2.2 Menthol and SA arms will be defined for each period.
+Non compliance is based on product use reported in the product use Diary for Periods 2 - 4, as any of the following occurrence: - Use of more than 2 CC in a single day during the period. - Average product use from Day 1 through the end of the period is more than 0.5 CC per day.
+Violation Violation of inclusion/exclusion criteria.
+Duration of 24 hour collection Start and end times not within the 30 min window.

-Among the above criteria, violations of inclusion criteria 1,2,3 and 4, or of the exclusion criteria 2 and 21 will be assessed for their impact on the PP Set.
+Among the violation of inclusion/exclusion criteria, only violations of inclusion criteria 1, 2, 4, 5 or of the exclusion criteria 2, 18 will be interpreted as impacting evaluability and lead to exclusion from the PP Set.
 Any violations of other inclusion or exclusion criteria will be assessed for their impact on the PP Set and evaluated during the pre-analysis data review meeting.